Amity University-Noida B.Tech Admissions 2026

 Among top 100 Universities Globally in the Times Higher Education (THE) Interdisciplinary Science Rankings 2026

 Do or Die Chapter For JEE Mains 2026 - Some chapters always appear in the exam and contribute a major portion of the marks; such chapters are considered the real ‘Do or Die’ ones, as they keep repeating in previous year papers and play a crucial role in getting a good score.
 In this article, we provide a subject-wise list of do-or-die chapters, along with their preparation strategies, the JEE Mains 2026 exam pattern, and the types of questions asked.
 Read further to explore the complete subject-wise list of important chapters.
-JEE Main 2026 registration has already started, and students can register from 31 October 2025 to 27 November 2025.
+JEE Main 2026 registration has already ended, and the last date was 27 November 2025.
 Session 1 is scheduled from 21 to 30 January 2026.
 This year, several changes have been made: dark mode has been enabled, font size has been adjusted, and screen zoom-in and zoom-out options have been added.
 No calculator is available and it is officially clarified by officials.

 This Story also Contains